tychedelia/td-rs/README.md

 This is a work in progress, and is not yet ready for production use.
 The current implementation is a proof of concept, and is not yet optimized for performance.
-Efforts have been made to ensure that reading and writing data to the operator buffers is efficient, but the implementation of the `Chop` trait involves a number of copies and allocations that could be avoided.

-Currently, only a limited API of the CHOP plugin type is implemented, with the intention of adding support for other plugin types in the future.

 ## Structure

-Using `cxx` we generate a C++ interface or "bridge" to our Rust library, which is then compiled into a C++ plugin that can be loaded in TouchDesigner.
+Using `autocxx` we generate a C++ interface or "bridge" to our Rust library, which is then compiled into a C++ plugin that can be loaded in TouchDesigner.

-The derived C++ plugin is a thin wrapper around a reference to a trait object that implements the `Chop` trait.
-The C++ plugin class is responsible for calling the `Chop` trait methods via FFI, and marshalling the data back and forth between Rust and C++.
-Additional C++ classes are implemented to wrap the TouchDesigner API, and provide a more ergonomic interface to the Rust library using `cxx` Rust types.

 ## Features